The UK Support Package for Universites & Student Recruitment

-As international students opt to stay home (58% are now changing study plans, according to the latest research from QS), and even domestic students consider deferring their study, UK support package UK universities are preparing to lose £2.5 billion in tuition fees next year.
+As UK support package for international students opt to stay home (58% are now changing study plans, according to the latest research from QS), and even domestic students consider deferring their study, UK universities are preparing to lose £2.5 billion in tuition fees next year.

 There have been widespread calls for the government to put in place measures to support universities.
 It is important, not just for supporting jobs, but also because tuition fee income supports vital research carried out by universities.

-At midnight last night, those measures were announced.
+At midnight last night, those UK support package measures were announced.
 They include:

 - The return of student number controls.

 - UCAS will launch a personalised Clearing process.

 - Universities are eligible for existing financial support schemes, and will receive an additional £100m in research funding.

 - Tuition fees payments will be brought forward for universities, to help cash flow.